Basantallam/unilm/dit/object_detection/README.md

 ```
  After Cloning Our Repository using the previous command, you will have a directory called unilm, which we'll be referencing in the next steps

-## Run the fine-tuning code in the python file named train_net_funsd.py
+## Run the Fine-Tning Code

+You'll find a python file named train_net_funsd.py which you'll need to run to fine-tune the model.

 ### The arguments required are as follows:

 - config-file: the path of the config file